mailong25/scalable-streaming-asr/README.md

  - client.py
  - client.sh
 ```
+We use the FastConformer model from [Nemo ASR hub](https://docs.nvidia.com/nemo-framework/user-guide/latest/nemotoolkit/asr/all_chkpt.html) as the serving ASR model.
+You can change the ASR model by modifying asr.py file.

 ## 🐳 Build & Push Docker Image
 Change to your docker_repo if needed.
 If you want to use my already built Docker image, you can skip this step